What is the Feminist Strategic Litigation Project?

 How can my organization become involved in the Feminist Strategic Litigation Project?

-The main objective of the Feminist Strategic Litigation Project is to evaluate LEAF’s past strategic litigation work, and develop a new, contemporary five-year feminist strategic litigation plan that will enable feminists and gender equality advocates to address systemic discrimination more effectively and bring us closer to achieving substantive equality for women and girls in Canada.
+The main objective of the Feminist Strategic Litigation Project is to evaluate LEAF’s past strategic litigation work.
+We will also develop a new five-year feminist strategic litigation plan.
+The plan will enable feminists and gender equality advocates to address systemic discrimination more effectively.
+It will also bring us closer to achieving substantive equality for women and girls in Canada.

 In particular, LEAF seeks to develop a plan that will improve equality outcomes for women experiencing multiple levels of oppression, including Indigenous and racialized women, women living in poverty, women with disabilities, women with marginalized sexual and gender identities, and women living in remote and rural areas.
-The new plan will allow LEAF to better position itself to seek redress for gender inequality in courts and in law, and to strengthen Canada’s position on the world stage with respect to advancing women’s human rights and upholding our national commitments to key international instruments.
+The new plan will allow LEAF to better argue for gender equality in courts and in law.
+It will also strengthen Canada’s position on the world stage with respect to advancing women’s human rights and upholding our national commitments to key international instruments.

 LEAF will collaborate and consult extensively throughout the project with other organizations and individuals engaged in feminist advocacy and service delivery.